TO TOP

 © Christoph Kalter

-I am a transnational and global historian of modern Europe and the world.
-I am currently finishing my Habilitation tentatively titled Water and Stone: The Port of Hamburg in the Age of Global Empires.
+I am a historian of modern Western Europe and sub-Saharan Africa with a particular interest in Atlantic, global, and planetary entanglements.
+Within these contexts, I am particularly interested in the history of politics, conceptual and visual history, and the histories of cities, environments, and capitalism.
+I have recently finished my Habilitation titled Wasser und Stein.
+Hamburg, der Hafen und die Elbe im Zeitalter globaler Imperien (“Water and Stone: Hamburg, its Port, and the River Elbe in the Age of Global Empires”).
 I started my work on this subject as PI of the project Imperial Gateway: Hamburg, the German Empire, and the Making of a Global Port, funded by the German Research Foundation (DFG).
-The study will contribute to the historiography of port cities in the steam age, of the German and other empires, and to the current interdisciplinary debate about the Anthropocene.
+The study contributes to the historiography of port cities, to scholarship on the German Empire and transimperial entanglements, and to debates about the Anthropocene.

 Publications